Kidney removal - discharge

 - Try a stool softener.
 You can get these at any pharmacy without a prescription.

-- Ask your provider what laxatives you can take.
+- Ask your health care provider what laxatives you can take.

-- Ask your doctor about foods that are high in fiber, or try psyllium (Metamucil).
+- Ask your provider about foods that are high in fiber, or try psyllium (Metamucil).

 When to Call the Doctor